Greetings, glorious testers!

 I also feel solo players should be able to solo group content to an extent, using a mixture of parkour, stealth, diplomacy, and sheer overpowered stats.
 They shouldn't be able to solo via convential means -- a group is stronger than an individual -- but they ought to be able to progress via unconvential ones.

-• zephariazepharia Member, Intrepid Pack
+• zephariazepharia Member, Intrepid Pack, Alpha Two

 edited May 2019